-For the whole four days I was immersed by yoga philosophy and practice, waking each morning at 5.30am to practice yoga as the sun rose over the mountains.
-In the evening it was meditation and some well deserved relaxation after hours of trekking.
+For the whole four days, I was immersed in yoga philosophy and practice, waking each morning at 5.30 am to practice yoga as the sun rose over the mountains.
+In the evening it was meditation and some well-deserved relaxation after hours of trekking.
 We stayed in local tea houses, ate local food, travelled by local buses and also managed to squeeze in a bit of sightseeing.
 And after four days I was ready to go back to the nunnery, refreshed and peaceful with aching limbs.
 I definitely recommend it.

-Standing amongst fluffy cloud as it drifted gently past my nose I was mesmorised.
+Standing amongst fluffy clouds as they drifted gently past my nose I was mesmerised.
 The sound of donkey bells gently rung in the distance and a crickets orchestra sounded beneath me.

 I could feel the draw of these feats of nature and now fully understand why the Nepalese Tourism coined the phrase ‘once is never enough.'